 Parking for the Birth Center

-Please use Parking Structure P4 or Valet Parking at the front entrance of C.S.
-Mott Children’s Hospital & Von Voigtlander Women’s Hospital.
-Parking Structure P4
+Please use Parking Structure P4 or valet parking at the front entrance of C.S.
+Mott Children’s Hospital and Von Voigtlander Women’s Hospital.

-- Entrance located just off East Hospital Drive, across the street from the new C.S.
-Mott Children’s Hospital & Von Voigtlander Women’s Hospital.
-See the P4 parking structure on the U-M Medical Center Map
+- You can enter off East Hospital Drive, across the street from the main entrance to C.S.
+Mott Children’s Hospital and Von Voigtlander Women’s Hospital.
+See Parking Structure P4 on the U-M Medical Center Map.

-- Staffed 24 hours during the week by parking attendants.
+- It is staffed 24 hours a day throughout the week by parking attendants.

 - You and your visitors can get your parking ticket validated at the Birth Center welcome desk to receive a reduced rate of $2 per day.

-- Available for a fee at the East Hospital Drive entrance to the new C.S.
-Mott Children’s Hospital & Von Voigtlander Women’s Hospital.
+to C.S.
+Mott Children’s Hospital and Von Voigtlander Women’s Hospital.

 Patients in labor or pregnant patients with urgent need for quick access to the Women’s Hospital should pull into the main children’s and women’s hospital entrance on East Hospital Drive.
 This entrance is staffed by UMHS Security Guest Service Specialists 24 hours a day, 7 days a week to assist you.

-If you are in labor, report to Triage on the 9th floor of the Women’s and Children’s Hospital.
+If you are in labor, report to Triage on the 9th Floor of C.S.
+Mott Children’s Hospital/Von Voigtlander Women’s Hospital.
 This is where admission occurs and your labor progress is evaluated.
 You will receive a wristband with your name, birthday, and registration number.
 You will be asked if you have an Advance Directive or Living Will.
 If you do possess these documents, please bring copies with you if they are not already in your medical record.